Does your relationship provide a safe emotional environment for you both?

 #6: How your partner sees him/herself when you have pushed one of his/her buttons.

-The following example might help you to recognize the six people in your marriage or partnership in action.
-Remember, most arguments seem really stupid when you replay them.
 Meet Robin (#1) and Jack (#2).
 They are in love, have been dating about a year and are becoming disillusioned by their habitual fights.
 To make it easier to follow, I’m just going to present explanations of Robin’s behavior and leave Jack’s perspective (#4 and #6) to your imagination.
-Robin is a graphic designer and marketing expert for one of the big music companies and this is her first serious relationship.
+Robin is a graphic designer and marketing expert and this is her first serious relationship.

 A recent argument went as follows.
 Everything was just fine between them.
-Then, Jack was telling Robin that he was planning to develop a new website.
-His plan was to lay out his vision of what he wanted and then to turn it over to his friend Chip to do the graphic design work that would bring his vision to his website.
-Robin, incensed that Jack did not even consult her for her graphic design expertise in the development of his plan or invite/ask her to do the graphic design work for him, began spinning reasons in her head about all the things that are “wrong” with Jack, fueling her upset.
-At this point, he could have been reciting the phone book and she wouldn’t have noticed because she was too busy convincing herself of how “right” she was and how “wrong” Jack was.
-Her response to him was to condescendingly correct him saying it would be Chip who created the vision – not Jack.
-Jack objected to Robin’s inference that he was not creative and would have no creative input in the design of his own website.
-And it escalated from there until Jack, running late for work, headed for the door and Robin was left in disbelief that he could just walk out like that.
+Then, Jack told Robin he was planning to develop a new website.
+His plan was to lay out his vision of what he wanted.
+Then he would have his friend Chip do the graphic design work that would bring his vision to his website.
+Robin became incensed.
+Why didn’t Jack even consult her for her graphic design expertise?
+She began spinning reasons in her head about all the things that are “wrong” with Jack, fueling her upset.
+She got more and more angryas she told herself how “right” she was (#5) and how “wrong” Jack was (#3).

-This is common behavior between all seemingly “normal” people who have not done the decoding work to identify and work through their past baggage that gets triggered in their present relationships.
-So, what do you do?
-If you can afford it, I suggest getting a marriage counselor or life coach with a good sense of humor to work with you to approach the situation in a constructive, exploratory, and non-blaming way.
 Alternatively, try to do this decoding on your own.
-The place to begin is always to turn your attention inward instead of outward to help you shift from the blame game to truly healing and transforming the quality of your communication.
-It is important to realize that we each need to man the dashboard of our consciousness and become intimately aware of how we are wired based on past experiences or else it all runs on autopilot and runs amuck as in the example above.
+The place to begin is always to turn your attention inward instead of outward.
+Shift from the blame game to truly healing and transforming the quality of your communication.
+It is important to realize that we each need to become intimately aware of how we are wired based on past experiences.
+Otherwise, it all runs on autopilot and runs amuck as in the example above.

 If your partner is not willing to do this together, don’t let that stop you from pursuing your own inner work.
 He or she simply might not be as convinced or ready as you are.
 Take the lead.
-Do your part to take ownership of your own baggage and discover how past hurts are creating current sensitivities.
-Once you start behaving differently – as in doing a different dance step – your partner will follow along eventually.
+Do your part to take ownership of your own baggage.
+Discover how past hurts are creating current sensitivities.
+Once you start behaving differently – as in doing a different dance step — your partner will follow along eventually.
 When six people are fighting, no one is being heard.

 If you would like to know more about me and my work, please explore my website here.